 Five Questions: Rodney Foxworth

-In this Five Questions video we talked with Rodney Foxworth, the Executive Director of BALLE (Business Alliance for Local Living Economies) in Oakland, CA. Rodney’s career has focused on social entrepreneurship, philanthropy, impact investing, and economic development.
+In this Five Questions video we talked with Rodney Foxworth, the CEO of Common Future in Oakland, CA. Rodney’s career has focused on social entrepreneurship, philanthropy, impact investing, and economic development.
 Most recently, he founded Invested Impact, a consulting firm and intermediary, to help individuals and institutions better invest in promising ideas and social change leaders and enterprises.
 While at the Sorensen Impact Winter Innovation Summit earlier this month we spoke to Rodney, Executive Director of BALLE, about what an inclusive economy looks like, localism and one-pocket investing.
 Here is what he had to say.

 What is BALLE?